I enjoy cooking up tasty dishes and sharing the recipes I love most.

 - Sprinkle a nice helping of brown sugar onto each bacon-wrapped cracker.

 - Bake at 250 for 2 hours.
 Baking it low and slow gives you delicious, chewy bacon with candied brown sugar and a cracker that soaks up some of the bacon grease.

 Like a Meaty Candy Bite

-I think my husband is nuts for not enjoying them these bacon wrapped crackers I do.
-He's weird, though.
-He never likes dessert-type foods that are sweet; he'd rather have a steak or dinner foods.
+I think my husband is nuts for not enjoying these bacon-wrapped crackers I do.
+He's weird, though; he never likes dessert-type foods that are sweet; he'd rather have a steak or dinner foods.